Tanveerrifu/Appointment_Automation_Cypress/README.md

 #Test Details

-@The Cypress test script performs the following steps:
+#The Cypress test script performs the following steps:

 1. Visits the Katalon Demo website: https://katalon-demo-cura.herokuapp.com/
 2. Clicks on the "Make Appointment" button.